Investing in Green Bonds with CoPower

 A core part of our mission is to make clean energy project investing — traditionally restricted to institutional and high net worth investors — accessible to investors of all sizes.
 Currently, our Green Bond minimum investment is $5000 and bonds are available in increments of $1000 after that.
 This has allowed a 15-year-old, first-time investor from Alberta to invest in the same product as a major financial institution.
 In the future, as we grow as a company, we hope to lower that minimum even further.

-What is the rate of return?
+At the time of this post, what is the rate of return?
 Can I be guaranteed of this?
 How do I get paid?

 CoPower’s 5-Year Green Bond offers 5% annually, and our 3-Year Green Bond offers 3.5% annually.